John Cashmore Ltd: Contributions to railway preservation

-Thousands of vehicles were sent for scrapping with no chance of being rescued for preservation.
-Their fates were sealed the moment they arrived.
-However, a few were able to escape scrapping for preservation; GWR 6400 Class No. 6430, which is now owned by the Dartmouth Steam Railway, being one of the most famous examples.
-BR Standard Class 8 No. 71000 Duke of Gloucester, which was the only member of its class built and was eventually preserved years later, was towed to this area in 1967 and due to be scrapped here.
-However, a man named Maurice Sheppard, who was a former fireman for British Railways, realised that this locomotive was delivered to the wrong scrapyard.
-It was supposed to go to Woodham Brothers in South Wales instead.
-In October 1967, No. 71000 was moved out of Cashmore's and into Barry Scrapyard where it was exposed to the elements until it was rescued in 1974.
-BR Standard Class 4 4-6-0 No. 75014 was also sent to Cashmore's scrapyard along with No. 71000 Duke of Gloucester before being sent to Barry, No. 75014 remained at Barry scrapyard until 1981.
+Nearly all of the thousands of vehicles were scrapped after arriving.
+However, three steam locomotives were purchased for preservation; GWR 6400 Class No. 6430, now owned by the Dartmouth Steam Railway, is one of the more famous examples.

+BR Standard Class 8 No. 71000 Duke of Gloucester, the sole member of its class withdrawn in 1962, was towed here in 1967 and nearly scrapped here.
+However, a former BR fireman named Maurice Sheppard realised that this locomotive was delivered to the wrong scrapyard.
+It was supposed to go to Woodham Brothers in South Wales.
+No. 71000 was transferred to Barry in October 1967, where it was exposed to the elements until being preserved in 1974.
+BR Standard Class 4 4-6-0 No. 75014 was also sent to Cashmore's with No. 71000 before being sent to Barry where it remained until 1981.